futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ## Alcor Medina (OpenStack) cluster setup:

 Our Alcor Medina (OpenStack) cluster is configured with five controller nodes and 64 workers (compute) nodes.
-Below is the list of OpenStack services running on our five controller nodes; all below services have one copy on each machine:
+Below is the list of OpenStack services running on each controller nodes:
 - cinder_api_container
 - galera_container (Not used)
 - glance_container